 Gary Lark, Writer

 I grew up in the Umpqua Valley of Southern Oregon.
 I was formed by the living water of the Umpqua River.
 It became my guide and metaphor.
-Sixty-plus years later the constant, particular chaos of the river near Whistler’s Bend still informs; the voice of the river below Eagle Rock freshens the mind; trolling the smooth water above Wells Creek is a meditation.
+Seventy-plus years later the constant, particular chaos of the river near Whistler’s Bend still informs; the voice of the river below Eagle Rock freshens the mind; trolling the smooth water above Wells Creek is a meditation.
 All other rivers are defined by the one that taught me more than I could possibly learn.